Causal inference for calibrated scaling interventions on time-to-event processes: Intervention framework and target parameters

 \subsection{Post-interventional distribution}

-We construct the post-interventional distribution $P^{a,\alpha}$ \citep[also known as the g-computation formula;][]{robins1986new} by modifying the likelihood/path factorization \eqref{eq:likelihood_marked_interval} in the following (purely probabilistic) manner: \begin{enumerate} \item Replace the treatment distribution \(\pi(a'\mid L_0)\) by the degenerate \(\delta_{a}(a')\) with all mass in \(a \in \lbrace 0,1\rbrace\) (i.e., enforce \(A_0=a \in \lbrace 0,1\rbrace\)); \item Remove right-censoring occurrence, by setting \(\Lambda^c = 0\); \item Replace \(\Lambda^z\) by \(\alpha\Lambda^z\) for \(\alpha > 0\). \end{enumerate} All other components (the law of baseline covariates $L_0$, the functional forms linking histories to the other intensities) are kept as under $P$.
+We construct the post-interventional distribution $P^{a,\alpha}$ \citep[also known as the g-computation formula;][]{robins1986new} by modifying the likelihood/path factorization \eqref{eq:factorize:P0} in the following probabilistic manner: \begin{enumerate} \item Replace the treatment distribution \(\pi(a'\mid L_0)\) by the degenerate \(\delta_{a}(a')\) with all mass in \(a \in \lbrace 0,1\rbrace\) (i.e., enforce \(A_0=a \in \lbrace 0,1\rbrace\)); \item Remove right-censoring occurrence, by setting \(\Lambda^c = 0\); \item Replace \(\Lambda^z\) by \(\alpha\Lambda^z\) for \(\alpha > 0\). \end{enumerate} All other components (the law of baseline covariates $L_0$, the functional forms linking histories to the other intensities) are kept as under $P$.
 We denote the resulting post-interventional distribution by \(P^{a,\alpha}\).
-We note that one could more generally replace \(\pi(a'\mid L_0)\) by a general distribution \(\pi^*(a'\mid L_0)\) rather than the degenerate \(\delta_{a}(a')\), but for ease of presentation we focus on the latter.
 In settings without a baseline treatment intervention, interventions only involve no censoring and scaling \(\Lambda^z\) by \(\alpha\Lambda^z\).
 Note that \(\alpha = 1\) generally involves leaving \(\Lambda^z\) as observed, so that, for example, \(P^{a,1}\) simply defines the uncensored distribution under baseline treatment \(A_0=a\).

+Since the intervention operates by multiplicatively scaling an existing compensator, it preserves the support of the observed data-generating process and does not introduce event types or histories.
+As a result, the post-interventional distribution \(P^{a,\alpha}\) is absolutely continuous with respect to \(P\), ensuring that the positivity assumption holds by construction and that the operation \(P \mapsto P^{a,\alpha}\) makes statistical sense and gives rise to a well-defined measure over the same sample space.